Dimitri Petratos: Mohun Bagan

 On 18 July 2022, Petratos joined Indian Super League club Mohun Bagan.
 On 10 October he made his debut against Chennaiyin FC, during which he provided the assist for Manvir Singh's opening goal.
 He quickly proved his worth to the team by scoring a hat-trick against Kerala Blasters in only his second game.
 As the season progressed, he emerged as a key player for his team, leading them to finish third in the points table and eventually guiding them to the Indian Super League playoffs final.

 In the final against Bengaluru FC, Petratos demonstrated his skill and composure by scoring both the goals for his team, which included two penalties, as the game ended in a 2–2 draw after extra time.
 He also scored his penalty in the resulting shoot-out, which ultimately led his team to win the ISL trophy.
 Petratos finished the season with an impressive twelve goals and seven assists in 23 matches, cementing his status as a valuable member of the team.

-Dimitri Petratos scored two goals against Bengaluru FC in the Indian Super League final and helped Mohun Bagan lift their maiden title.

 Petratos scored the only goal in 2023 Durand Cup final against Mohun Bagan’s rival, East Bengal FC to lift the record 17th Durand Cup title for Mohun Bagan Super Giant.
-Petratos had a great stint for the Mariners in the 2023–24 Indian Super League, winning the ISL Golden Ball and the maiden Indian Super League shield for Bagan.
+Petratos had a great stint for the Mariners in the 2023–24 Indian Super League, winning the ISL Golden Ball and the maiden Indian Super League Shield for Bagan.

+In the following 2024–25 season, he helped Mohun Bagan win back-to-back ISL League Shields; the first club in ISL history to successfully defend the Shield.
+Fittingly, Petratos scored the dramatic late winner against Odisha FC that helped seal the title.

+Even more amusingly cinematic: despite being one of Bagan’s talismans, he was sometimes used as a substitute under coach José Molina, only to repeatedly arrive like some footballing third-act twist and decide matches anyway.
+ESPN described him as "the most clutch ISL player ever."

+By 2025, Petratos had established himself as a key figure for the Mariners, contributing to their Durand Cup triumph, winning the ISL Golden Ball, and playing an important role in the club's League Shield success.
+He also formed an effective attacking partnership with Jason Cummings.

+Following a dismal final season riddled with obstacles, Petratos' Mohun Bagan career came to an end following the 2025-26 season, as the club managed to win the prestigious IFA Shield but finished second on goal difference in the league to their arch-nemesis East Bengal.
+Racking up an impressive tally of 60 goals and assists in 106 games for the club, he won six trophies over the course of almost four years.

+Petratos' individual achievements include ISL Player of the League (2023-2024), Mohun Bagan Shibdas Bhaduri Award (Best Player) (2024), and the Mohun Bagan Subhash Bhowmick Award (Best Striker) (2023).